AR-js-org/AR.js/README.md

 ### 🖼Image Tracking:

 // TODO GIF FOR Image Tracking with 3D model
-// TODO GIF FOR Image tracking with Video

 Run the following code and scan [this picture](https://rawcdn.githack.com/AR-js-org/AR.js/a5619a021e6ff40427ff8f9c62169e99a390f56b/data/images/pinball.jpg) to see content over it.